COGS118A/Group009-SP23/ProjectProposal.md

 ## Proposed Solution

-The primary function of our model will be to use various features (such as primary color, sex, intake conditions, intake types, reasons for intake, outcome types, outcome subtypes, and indications for intake and outcome mortality) to predict a binary outcome: whether a cat is likely to have a good outcome (adoption, return to owner etc) or a bad outcome (euthanasia, transfer etc).
+The primary function of our model will be to use various features (such as primary color, sex, intake conditions, intake types, reasons for intake, outcome types, outcome subtypes, and indications for intake and outcome mortality) to __predict a binary outcome__: whether a cat is likely to have a good outcome (adoption, return to owner etc) or a bad outcome (euthanasia, transfer etc).
 The outcomes have various different categories, but can be simplified into a good or bad binary.

-As for a benchmark model, we will start with a simple logistic regression model given its interpretability and suitability for binary classification tasks.
+As for a benchmark model, we will start with a simple __logistic regression__ model given its interpretability and suitability for binary classification tasks.
 This model will provide a baseline against which we can compare the performance of more complex models.
 If other models do not significantly outperform the logistic regression model, its simplicity and interpretability might make it the preferred choice.

 To ensure the model's applicability, we'll preprocess the data by one-hot encoding categorical variables like age, intake type, outcome type, and reason for intake.
 This conversion of categorical data into a format that can be provided to machine learning algorithms will ensure our model can utilize all available information.